 Do I have to pay for my own care or will my local Council pay for it?

 In England, the split between people privately funding their care and people being funded by their Local Authority is approximately 50:50.
 As a broad rule of thumb, if an individual has cash, assets, savings and income of over £23,250 they will be required to fund their care home placement until their assets have reduced to under £23,250.
-Below this threshold they will be required to make a contribution towards the cost of care at the rate of £1 for every £250 in asset.
+Below this threshold, they will be required to make a contribution towards the cost of care at the rate of £1 for every £250 in assets.

 If an individual has assets of less than £14,250 then they will not be required to pay for the care home themselves, their local Council will do an assessment of their needs and determine a Personal Budget that they are prepared to pay to meet the care needs of the individual.